sfdezlop/erp-front-isdi-coders-final-project/pending.md

 - Length of responds
 - Time between request and respond (in ms)

+PENDING: Redefine with the new object log file.
 Each request is saved in the log file separating the `morgan tokens` with the defined const `stringSeparator` '_-_' to facilitate its future export to a database.
 E.g.: '2023-05-12T20:24:12.081Z*-\_Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjY0MTYzMDk3M2QzM2QyNzk1N2VkZDdiMSIsImVtYWlsIjoic2ZkZXpsb3BAZ21haWwuY29tIiwiaWF0IjoxNjgzOTIyOTU0LCJleHAiOjE2ODQwMDkzNTR9.rG9thAI8DVJgITDvLIRjr9-ahXR3uEMwLE2Pn6BGm3U*-_localhost:4500_-_GET_-_/collections/readrecords/&collection=users&filterfield=role&filtervalue=user&searchfield=firstName&searchvalue=&searchtype=Contains&queryset=1&queryrecordsperset=4&orderfield=lastLogging&ordertype=desc&controlinfo=componentFile_query.collection.tsx_line_306_-_200_-_144_-\_25.417'

 To assure a coordinated work between backend and frontend, const `stringSeparator` must have the strict equal initialization in both apps (e.g. '_-_'). const `stringSeparator` are defined at /src/config.ts files of the backend and frontend.
 Please note that if your are going to use data in your data base with high probability of containing this string, change it to another one more complex to avoid malfunction on it.